scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 french toast.
 Which was an experience.
 Then my friends and I did some grilling and had burgers and potato salad.

+### Day 334

+No soylent today.
+Breakfast was a really good Vera Cruz omelette though, and then dinner was some sliders and fries with curry ketchup while doing some pub trivia.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/